antciccone/temp-mid-mod/README.md

 # Urlock Box

-URLockbox is a app that allows a user to create an account and login using.
-The user is then allowed to add links to the index page and mark the links are read or unread.
+URLockbox is a app that allows a user to create an account and login using their email.
+The user is then allowed to add links to the index page and mark the links as read or unread.
+This app also renders an api of top read links.

 ## Getting Started